Dorothee Hou 侯小龍 | Assistant Professor of Chinese and Asian Studies

 International Relations, University of Panama (1985)

-Her research interest: Contemporary Latin American Literature, Latino Literature in the U.S., Linguistic Varieties and Language Contact, and Service Learning.
+Her research interest: Contemporary Central American Literature, Latino Literature in the U.S., Linguistic Varieties and Language Contact, and Service Learning.

 Her academic interest: Teaching language, culture, literature and interdisciplinary courses, as well as specialized courses (translation, Spanish for professionals, etc.)

 Dr. Lasso-von Lang is a native of Panama, Republic of Panama.
 She joined the Moravian College faculty in 2002.
 Her major area of concentration is Contemporary Spanish American Literature.
 Her secondary areas are Pre-Columbian Epoch to Independence and Contemporary Peninsular Literature.
 She has received intensive training on Linguistics, Second Language Acquisition, Literary Theory and Language and Technology.
 She continues to attend workshops on Classroom Assessment Techniques and Language and Technology.
 She teaches courses at all levels: elementary and intermediate Spanish and advance courses, such as Latin American Popular Culture and Traditions, Central American Literature, Latino/a Literature in the U.S. and Linguistic Varieties and Language Contact and Changes in the Hispanic World.
 She also teaches specialized courses, such as Spanish for Heritage Speakers, Translation/Interpretation, and Spanish for the Professions.
 Dr. Lasso-von Lang developed and implemented the first Spanish for Health Professionals Certificate Program at MU.
 Additionally, she has contributed to LinC by teaching and advising in the First Year Writing Seminar (FYWS) program.
 She coordinates the Language Placement for incoming freshmen.
 She has taught 300 level independent study courses and has served as Faculty Coordinator in internship programs.
 She has directed Honors and SOAR projects.
 She has directed study abroad programs in Panama City, Panama, and Puebla, Mexico.